Octonionic Magical Supergravity, Niemeier Lattices, and Exceptional and Hilbert Modular Forms: Hilbert Modular Forms

 It is a canonized statement that the theta function of a positive definite lattice of signature $(p,0)$ is an elliptic theta function of weight $p/2$.
 The lattice theta function can also be expressed in terms of a quadratic form where the norm of the vector expressed as the value of a quadratic form $Q$.
 This provides an equivalency between quadratic forms and lattices $\Lambda^{p,0} \subset \mathbb{R}^p$. \\[0.2cm] Consider now for a positive integer $p$, $\Lambda_F^{p,0} \in F^p$ is a lattice of rank $p$ in $F$ and a quadratic form $Q: F^p \rightarrow F$.
 The lattice/quadratic form is even-integral in $F$ if $\forall \alpha, \beta \in \Lambda_F$, $Q(\alpha, \beta): = Q(\alpha+\beta) - Q(\alpha) - Q(\beta) \in \mathfrak m_F^{-1}$.
 Given such an even, integral lattice with $p \in 2 \mathbb{Z}$ with $Q^{-1}$ also even integral and $\det Q$ being a square in $F- \left\{ 0 \right\} $, the function

 is a Hilbert modular form of weight $p/2$ in $\Gamma_F$. \begin{remark}It is also possible to recover a Hilbert--Eisenstein series from a Hilbert-theta function in the sense of Siegel--Weil (see \cite{Hidasw} and references therein).
-Siegel-Weil theorems over the classical modular group (and subgroups thereof) are of interest in string theory (see \cite{Kachru:2017zur} from the perspective of BPS attractors, \cite{Maloney:2020nni}(and works that follow) from the perspective of holography, and \cite{Ashwinkumar:2021kav} from the perspective of topological invariants). \end{remark} [2]{#2}\begingroup \endgroup
+Siegel-Weil theorems over the classical modular group (and subgroups thereof) are of interest in string theory (see \cite{Kachru:2017zur} from the perspective of BPS attractors, \cite{Maloney:2020nni}(and works that follow) from the perspective of holography, and \cite{Ashwinkumar:2021kav} from the perspective of topological invariants).
+The Hilbert-Eisenstein series obtained via \end{remark} [2]{#2}\begingroup \endgroup